 Michigan Medicaid Definition

-In the state of Michigan, Medicaid is often called Medical Assistance (MA) but the program provides for more benefits than simply medical assistance.
+In the state of Michigan, Medicaid is often called Medical Assistance (MA), but the program provides for more benefits than simply medical assistance.
 Medicaid is a wide-ranging, jointly funded state and federal health care program for low-income families and individuals of all ages.
 That being said, this page is focused strictly on Medicaid eligibility for elderly Michigan residents who are a minimum of 65 years of age.
-The focal point is also on long-term care, whether that be at home, in a nursing home or in an assisted living facility.
+The focal point is also on long-term care, whether that be at home, in a nursing home, an adult foster care home, or in an assisted living facility.
 Eligibility for Medicaid in Michigan is determined by the Michigan Department of Human Services.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Michigan seniors may be eligible.
 These programs have slightly different eligibility requirements and benefits.
 Further complicating eligibility are the facts that the criteria vary given one is single or married, and that Michigan offers multiple pathways towards eligibility.

 1) Institutional / Nursing Home Medicaid – is an entitlement (anyone who is eligible will receive assistance) & is provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services – Limited number of participants, which means there may be a waitlist for benefits.
 Provided at home, adult day care, adult foster care, or in assisted living.